TexasInstruments/edgeai/readme_models.md

 ## Model Zoo & Benchmark
 Example Deep Neural Network Models for our embedded devices - e.g. [TDA4VM](http://www.ti.com/product/TDA4VM)

-**[edgeai-benchmark](https://github.com/TexasInstruments/edgeai-benchmark)**: A python based framework which allows you to perform model compilation, accuracy and performance benchmark.
-Accuracy benchmark can be performed without development board, but for performance benchmark, a development board is needed.
-The pre-trained models in our Model Zoo are supported off-the-shelf in this benchmark code and pre-compiled model artifacts provided along with the model zoo can be used.
-This repository uses [edgeai-tidl-tools](https://github.com/TexasInstruments/edgeai-tidl-tools) for model compilation and inference.
+**[edgeai-benchmark](https://github.com/TexasInstruments/edgeai-benchmark)**: A python based framework which can used for model compilation, accuracy benchmark and performance benchmark.
+Accuracy benchmark can be performed on PC  without a development board / EVM.
+But for performance benchmark, a development board is needed.
+The pre-trained models in our Model Zoo are supported off-the-shelf in this benchmark code and pre-compiled model artifacts provided along with the Model Zoo can be used.
+This uses [edgeai-tidl-tools](https://github.com/TexasInstruments/edgeai-tidl-tools) for model compilation and inference.

 **[edgeai-modelzoo](https://github.com/TexasInstruments/edgeai-modelzoo)**: Large collection of pre-trained example models for our platform.
-Also provides information on how to train models using popular repositories.
-Pre-compiled model artifacts (created using edgeai-benchmark) are also provided.
+Also provides information on how to train models using popular model training repositories.
+Pre-compiled model artifacts (compiled using edgeai-benchmark) are also provided.

 <hr>